jhass/DeBot/README.md

 CeBot is an IRC bot written in [Crystal](http://crystal-lang.org).

-irc and thread are based on pthread, thus they're currently only compatible with Crystal 0.6.1, 0.7.0 and later do not work.

 Currently this repository contains not only the bot but also the underlying libraries and tools until they are mature enough to be extracted into their own projects.